Does Sunscreen Expire? Sunscreen Expiration Explained

 If you notice that the new bottle of sunscreen you just bought doesn’t have an expiration date, it’s a good idea to grab a permanent marker and write the date you bought the sunscreen right there on the bottle.

-That way, you’ll know when three years have passed, meaning it’s time to do away with that bottle and buy a new one.
+That way, you’ll know when three years have passed that it’s time to do away with that bottle and buy a new one.
 This is most helpful with bottles that you find in the black hole of your closet.

 Because, let’s be honest, if your sunscreen lasts you three years, you’re probably not applying enough.
 That brings us to our final point.